 - Lost wages and diminished future earnings

 Brain damage claims can take a long time to settle, which is why you’ll want to contact us at Thomas Law Offices for a free case evaluation immediately following your injury incident.
-The sooner we start building your case, the better your chances of receiving the maximum compensation.
+The sooner we build your case, the better your chances of receiving the maximum compensation.